 Ibuprofen comes in many different oral and topical (to be applied on the skin) forms, so it is important to read the instructions that accompany the medication.
-The appropriate dose depends on the strength and type of the ibuprofen and the age of the individual.
+The appropriate dosage depends on the strength and type of the ibuprofen and the age of the individual.
 The instructions will also explain how to store the ibuprofen.
 A cool, dry area is usually recommended, but certain products may need to be refrigerated.

 Ibuprofen should always be taken with or after food to avoid digestive discomfort.

 If prescribed and recommended by a doctor, adults can take up to a maximum of 2400 mg to 3200 mg within a 24 hour period.
 Different maximal doses are recommended in different countries.
-Children will usually need to take a lower, age-dependent dose.
+Children will usually need to take a lower, age-dependent amount.